 The friendly staff at BCSS would love to help you find an answer.
 You can send us a quick question through the webform at 'Contact' (at the top of each page) or use the phone or email listed on that page to get someone in the office that can answer your question.

 BCSS will invoice the school submitting the eligibility application once a ruling has been provided.

 The Eligibility Officer processes applications in the order he receives them.
-Once all of the information required is provided they take approximately 1-2 weeks.
+Once all of the information required is provided they take approximately 3-5 business days.

 A residence where the family lives the majority of the time and you can only have one.